-Most audiologists and hearing specialists are required to provide at least a 30-day trial period.
+In Australia, the United States and many countries across Europe, most reputable audiologists and hearing specialists are required to provide at least a 30-day trial period.

 If hearing aids do not work for you, their cost should be refunded if they are returned within the trial period, but the fitting/programming fee may not be.
 It is important to get the most out of this trial period by wearing your hearing aids as much as possible, in as many settings as possible.
 You should also note any hearing situations that don’t seem right, and return to your hearing specialist for any necessary adjustments.

-You should visit your hearing specialist at a follow-up appointment a few weeks after your hearing aids have been fitted.
+You will visit your hearing specialist at a follow-up appointment a few weeks after your hearing aids have been fitted.
 They will check your progress and identify the sounds, tones and speech you can hear with your hearing aids, and provide fine-tuning if needed.
 They will also review how to wear, use and care for your hearing aids to get the most out of them and prolong their life.